pokle/video-organise/SPEC.md

 1. Scan source directory for ALL files (recursive)
 2. For each file:
-   - Get file creation date from filesystem
+   - Extract date from filename pattern, or fall back to filesystem date
    - Determine destination: `{dest}/{YYYY-MM-DD}/insta360/{original-filename}`
    - Check if file exists at destination with same size -> skip
    - If dry-run: print what would be copied